deepvyas/Intro-to-Data-Analysis/README.md

 This maybe be followed by a project involving above concepts.

-##DataSets used are courtesy of the MOOC platform hosting the course.
+*DataSets used are courtesy of the MOOC platform hosting the course.

->Data is a precious thing and will last longer than the systems themselves
+>Data is a precious thing and will last longer than the systems themselves<br>
-    -Tim Burneres Lee(Founder WWW)
+    -Tim Burners Lee(Founder WWW)